raineorshine/npm-check-updates/README.md

 Each target will select the best version that is at least 5 days old:

-- `greatest` → 1.2.0 (highest version number outside cooldown)
-- `newest` → 2.0.0-beta.1 (most recently published version outside cooldown)
-- `minor` → 1.2.0 (highest minor version outside cooldown)
-- `patch` → 1.1.1 (highest patch version outside cooldown)
+    `greatest` → 1.2.0       (highest version number outside cooldown) `newest`  → 2.0.0-beta.1 (most recently published version outside cooldown) `minor`   → 1.2.0        (highest minor version outside cooldown) `patch`   → 1.1.1        (highest patch version outside cooldown)

 Note for latest/tag targets:

-> :warning: For packages that update frequently (e.g., daily releases), using a long cooldown period (7+ days) with `--target latest` or `--target @tag` may prevent all updates since new versions will be published before older ones meet the cooldown requirement.
+> :warning: For packages that update frequently (e.g. daily releases), using a long cooldown period (7+ days) with the default `--target latest` or `--target @tag` may prevent all updates since new versions will be published before older ones meet the cooldown requirement.
 Please consider this when setting your cooldown period.

 ## doctor